GGG-KILLER/Templater/README.md

 # How does it work?

 1. You create a folder with all your template files (and maybe more?);
-2. You add a `template.json` file inside your template folder and fill in the required fields (refer to `Template.json configuration` below for instructions);
+2. You add a [`template.json` file](https://github.com/GGG-KILLER/Templater#templatejson-configuration) inside your template folder and fill in the fields;
 3. You copy your template folder to the `templates` directory in the same directory as the program (create it if it doesn't exists);
 4. Now simply call `templater [template folder name] [inline values to replace as -key value pairs]`;
 5. The template will be implemented on `<current working directory>/<template folder name>/` automagically.